-All these time, you’ve been waiting for Google to love your website.
+All these time, you’ve been waiting for Google to Crawl your website.

 I’ve got some good news!
 You can put your mind at ease.

-All along you’ve known the secret formula to make Google fall in love with your website.
+All along you’ve known the secret formula to increase Google crawl rate your website .

 Drum rolls….and the formula is…